ericrallen/jsfiddle-plugin/README.md

 jsfiddle-plugin
 ===============

-Adds functionality for an [iajsfiddle] shortcode to Wordpress.
+Adds functionality for an [iajsfiddle] shortcode to Wordpress that allows quick and easy embedding of JSFiddles.

 This plug-in adds a custom user contact method to the User Profile page for a JSFiddle username, but will also allow admins to define the custom field to use for this contact method, in case a developer has already altered contact methods and added a field for JSFiddle.